jadnohra/jupyter_goodies/README.md

 # jupyter_goodies
-A collection of Jupyter Notebook goodies.
+A collection of Jupyter Notebook goodies I wrote.

 ## pinhole.ipynb
 This [notebook](pinhole.ipynb) uses a pinhole camera model to software-render models from .obj files.
 It processes the model vertices to center the model nicely in view.